gboisse/gboisse.github.io/content/posts/05-revision/index.md

 <!--Shader preloading, etc.-->

 Meanwhile, Made was finishing work with [med](https://www.pouet.net/user.php?who=288) on completing the music, so we could start syncing and locking the scenes timings.
-That's when we realised that the pace wasn't great during the second part of the demo.
+That's when we realised that the pacing wasn't great during the second part of the demo.
 After aligning the content to the song structure, the transitions between shots felt too long...
 So we went ahead and decided to add a brand new scene to fix things. :slightly_smiling_face: